awsdocs/aws-kms-developer-guide/doc_source/concepts.md

 + For help finding the aliases associated with a CMK, see [Finding the alias name and alias ARN](find-cmk-alias.md)
 + For examples of creating and managing aliases in multiple programming languages, see [Working with aliases](programming-aliases.md)\.

+## Custom key stores<a name="keystore-concept"></a>

+A *custom key store* is an AWS KMS resource that is associated with FIPS 140\-2 Level 3 hardware security modules \(HSMs\) in a AWS CloudHSM cluster that you own and manage\.

+When you create an AWS KMS customer master key \(CMK\) in your custom key store, AWS KMS generates a 256\-bit, persistent, non\-exportable Advanced Encryption Standard \(AES\) symmetric key in the associated AWS CloudHSM cluster\.
+This key material never leaves your HSMs unencrypted\.
+When you use a CMK in a custom key store, the cryptographic operations are performed in the HSMs in the cluster\.

+For more information, see [Using a custom key store](custom-key-store-overview.md)\.

 ## Cryptographic operations<a name="cryptographic-operations"></a>

 In AWS KMS, *cryptographic operations* are API operations that use CMKs to protect data\.
 Because CMKs remain within AWS KMS, you must call AWS KMS to use a CMK in a cryptographic operation\.